atifshafi/digitalStoreApp/README.md

 This endpoint with POST request adds a new item (<*name>*) on the DB.

-Use the following JSON body as example:
+Use the following JSON body as an example:

     {
 	"price":15.99